chookmook29/guessing_game/README.md

 ### Users Stories:

 To make things easier, I've created User Stories.
 Here are some examples:
-- As a user, I want to able sign in.
+- As a user, I want to able create a game using unique username.
-- As a user, I want to check if I picked correct letter.
+- As a user, I want to check if I've chosen correct letter.
 - As a user, I want to check my score.
 - As a user, I want to compare my score with other players.
 - As a user, I want help when I'm stuck.